 This post may contain affiliate links.
 You can read my disclosure page for more information.

-Move-in Day for most colleges is only about two months away, so now is the time to start your plan of attack to put together an awesome freshman dorm room your child will want to spend time in.
+Move-in Day for most colleges is only about a month and a half away, so now is the time to start your plan of attack to put together an awesome freshman dorm room your child will want to spend time in.
 They will be living there for nine months so it needs to be a place that makes them happy!

 The good news is that once you do all this, every subsequent move-in is SO much easier.
 So just know planning for the freshman year is the hardest, and it only gets better from here.